Kermit the Frog: Characterization and performers

-Character biography
+Fictional biography

 A biography has been developed for Kermit the Frog as if he were an actual living performer rather than a puppet character.
-According to this fictional biography, he was born in Leland, Mississippi, alongside approximately 2,353 siblings, though a 2011 "interview" on The Ellen DeGeneres Show has him state that he was from the swamps of Louisiana.
+According to this fictional biography, he was born in Leland, Mississippi, alongside approximately 2,353 siblings; however, a 2011 "interview" on The Ellen DeGeneres Show has him state that he was from the swamps of Louisiana.

 As portrayed in the 2002 film Kermit's Swamp Years, at the age of 12, he was the first of his siblings to leave the swamp and one of the first frogs to talk to humans.
-He is shown in the film encountering a 12-year-old Jim Henson (played by Christian Kriebel) for the first time.
+He is shown in the film encountering a 12-year-old Jim Henson (played by Christian Kebbel) for the first time.

 According to The Muppet Movie, Kermit returned to the swamp, where a passing agent (Dom DeLuise) noted he had talent.
 Thus inspired, Kermit headed to Hollywood, encountering the rest of the Muppets along the way.
 Together, they were given a standard "rich and famous" contract by Lew Lord (Orson Welles) of Wide World Studios and began their showbiz careers.
 In Before You Leap, Kermit again references encountering Jim Henson sometime after the events depicted in the course of The Muppet Movie and details their friendship and their partnership in the entertainment industry, crediting Henson as being the individual to whom he owes his fame.
 At some point after the events of The Muppet Movie, Kermit and the other Muppets begin The Muppet Show, and the characters remain together as a group, before starring in the other Muppet films and Muppets Tonight, with Kermit usually at the core of the stories as the lead protagonist.
 Kermit is shown in The Muppet Movie as stating that the events of the film are "approximately how it happened" when asked by his nephew Robin about how the Muppets got started.

 Fozzie Bear is portrayed as Kermit's best friend—a fact reiterated by Kermit in Before You Leap—and the two were frequently seen together during sketches on The Muppet Show and in other Muppet-related media and merchandise.

 On August 4, 2015, Kermit the Frog and Miss Piggy "announced" that they had ended their romantic relationship.
 On September 2, 2015, Kermit was stated to have found a new girlfriend, a pig named Denise, but around February 2016, Denise supposedly broke up with Kermit after almost six months together.

 Career

-Kermit has been featured prominently on both The Muppet Show and Sesame Street.
+Kermit has been featured prominently on both The Muppet Show and Sesame Street, and is the only Muppet to do so in that capacity.
 However, he had a prominent career before Sesame Street's debut in 1969, as he starred in Sam and Friends, and numerous Muppets made guest appearances on Today from 1961 and The Ed Sullivan Show from 1966.